 There are ups and downs in everyone’s life.
 One effective way to deal with a difficult personal situation is by talking to someone trained in helping you work through issues and find suitable solutions.
 Online counselling or coaching refers to accessing such services remotely through your computer or personal device, be it a laptop, tablet or smart phone.

-Online sessions provide you with more choice and convenience, allowing you to talk with your Wellbeing Coach on your terms – all you need is your personal device.
+Online sessions provide you with more choice and convenience, allowing you to talk with your Therapist / Coach on your terms – all you need is your personal device.
 For example:

-- You may decide whether you want to talk face-to-face (by video), on the phone, or via text, depending on what you are most comfortable with.
+- You may decide whether you want to talk face-to-face (by video), on the phone, or via text, depending on what you prefer.

-- You may find it easier to communicate with your Wellbeing Coach from home, office or another private space, and save travelling time.
+- You may find it easier to communicate with your Therapist / Coach from home, office or another private space, and save travelling time.

-- If you choose to change your Wellbeing Coach, this can be done easily on the platform, without the need for further “shopping” on your part to find someone suitable, or having to explain your history one more time (session notes will be shared with your express consent only).
+- If you choose to change your Therapist / Coach, this can be done easily on the platform, without the need for further “shopping” on your part to find someone suitable, or having to explain your history one more time (session notes will be shared with your express consent only).

 If you are thinking about going for counselling or coaching, you may want to consider the various advantages of doing it online, including: